-Productivity at work is something that ebbs and flows — we all have off days where we feel we could have done more.
-But the important thing to remember is that productivity is a habit — it's something you can build over time, and become better at every day by choosing the methods and tricks that work for you.
+Productivity at work is something that ebbs and flows.
+We all have off days where we feel we could have done more.
+But the important thing to remember is that productivity is a habit — it's something you can build over time and become better at every day by choosing the methods and tricks that work for you.

-No matter what your job or industry, we all want to learn how to be effective at work and achieve our professional goals.
+No matter your job or industry, we all want to learn how to be effective at work and achieve our professional goals.
 But true productivity is more than simply checking tasks off a to-do list—it’s about doing more of what matters.
 Luckily, all it takes is a few adjustments to your daily work habits to see an improvement, so start with these simple tips and watch your productivity soar.

 13 ways to be more effective at work